-- reached on the MOU, using the standard "Report of Outcomes" form provided as Appendix G and available electronically on the WIOA Implementation portal. - iii.
-For local areas reporting that they were unable to reach agreement on an MOU by the end of the negotiation period, an additional 30-day remediation period will be provided as described in Section 3 of these guidelines. - b.
-Identification of Parties to the MOU: The Parties to the MOU must include the Local Workforce Innovation Board Chair, all Chief Elected Officials in the local workforce area, and all required program partners authorized under WIOA as listed in item 4(a)-(f) of this section. - i.
+SECTION 1 NEGOTIATION OF LOCAL MOUS SECTION I reached on the MOU, using the standard "Report of Outcomes" form provided as Appendix G and available electronically on the WIOA Implementation portal. iii.
+For local areas reporting that they were unable to reach agreement on an MOU by the end of the negotiation period, an additional 30-day remediation period will be provided as described in Section 3 of these guidelines. b.
+Identification of Parties to the MOU: The Parties to the MOU must include the Local Workforce Innovation Board Chair, all Chief Elected Officials in the local workforce area, and all required program partners authorized under WIOA as listed in item 4(a)-(f) of this section. i.
 Required partners of other Federally-administered workforce programs are parties to the MOU if they have a presence in the local area (i.e., are "situational partners").
-These Federally-administered workforce program partners include: - 1.
-National Farmworker Jobs Program; - 2.
-Housing and Urban Development Employment and Training Activities; - 3.
-Job Corps; and - 4.
-Youth Build. - ii.
-Additional partners may be added to the local service delivery system and become a party to the MOU at the discretion of the LWIB and CEOs with agreement of all required partners and the additional partners. - iii.
-Additional partners providing services in a one-stop center are required to contribute to one-stop infrastructure cost funding in accordance with the program's proportionate use of the one-stop center and relative benefit received, consistent with the requirements for one-stop partner contributions in WIOA, the Joint WIOA Final Rule, and the Uniform Guidance at 2 CFR part 200 (see TEGL 17-16, page 20). - iv.
-Each required partner should list in the MOU the entity administering the required program. - c.
-Incorporation of Job Corps when applicable: When Job Corps has a Center in the local area, it is a required partner and should be incorporated in the MOU and negotiations.
-Additionally: - i.
-Include Job Corps in the MOU and annual one-stop operating budget, but do not allocate Job Corps' proportionate share of the costs.
-(Exception: If a Job
+These Federally-administered workforce program partners include: National Farmworker Jobs Program; Housing and Urban Development Employment and Training Activities; Job Corps; and Youth Build. ii.
+Additional partners may be added to the local service delivery system and become a party to the MOU at the discretion of the LWIB and CEOs with agreement of all required partners and the additional partners. iii.
+Additional partners providing services in a one-stop center are required to contribute to one-stop infrastructure cost funding in accordance with the program's proportionate use of the one-stop center and relative benefit received, consistent with the requirements for one-stop partner contributions in WIOA, the Joint WIOA Final Rule, and the Uniform Guidance at 2 CFR part 200 (see TEGL 17-16, page 20). iv.
+Each required partner should list in the MOU the entity administering the required program. c.
+Incorporation of Job Corps when applicable: If a Job Corps Center is located within the local workforce area, then Job Corps is a required partner in that area.
+The Job Corps Center operator must be a party to the MOU, must participate in the annual budget negotiation process, and must contribute to the shared costs of the one-stop center.